Songs for the Deaf: Reception

 Songs for the Deaf was Queens of the Stone Age's breakout album and garnered the band international recognition.
 Upon its worldwide release in late August 2002, the album peaked at number 17 on the Billboard 200 album chart.

 Songs for the Deaf received critical acclaim and is often cited as the band's greatest album to date.
 On Metacritic, which assigns a rating out of 100 from aggregated critic reviews, Songs for the Deaf is assigned a score of 89, indicating "universal acclaim", making the album the third highest-rated on the site from 2002.
 Josh Tyrangiel of Entertainment Weekly called it "the year's best hard-rock album", giving it an A. Splendid said "the bottom line is that QOTSA turns in another genre-demolishing, hard-as-titanium album in Songs for the Deaf.
 This is not your father's metal.
 It's better."
 Mojo listed the album as the year's third best.
 Kludge ranked it at number six on their list of best albums of 2002.
 NME placed the album as the sixth best, with the three singles each making the magazine's "Tracks of the Year" list over the course of 2002/2003.
 Kerrang! rated the album at number 1 on its "Best albums of 2002" list.

 Music critic Steven Hyden called the album the greatest hard-rock record of the 21st century.
-In October 2001, while the album was being recorded, Dave Grohl stated that Songs for the Deaf was his favorite album that he had ever played drums on.

-The album met with great success earning the band's first gold certification in the US on January 27, 2003, shifting over 500,000 copies, as well as platinum certification in the UK on September 20, 2002, with sales exceeding 100,000 of units sold. and platinum status in Canada.
-As of June 2007 the total amount of sold copies in the US is estimated at 1,186,000 according to Nielsen Soundscan.
+The album earned the band's first gold certification in the US on January 27, 2003, shifting over 500,000 copies.
+It was certified platinum in the UK on September 20, 2002, with sales exceeding 100,000 copies, and platinum in Canada.
+As of June 2007 the total amount of sold copies in the US is estimated at 1,186,000, according to Nielsen Soundscan.

 The album received two Best Hard Rock Performance Grammy nominations for singles "No One Knows" (2002), and "Go with the Flow" (2003).

 To celebrate the twentieth anniversary of its "Hottest 100" poll, Australian radio station Triple J ran a "Hottest 100 of the last 20 years" poll in June 2013.
 Songs that were released between 1994 and 2013 were eligible for the poll and "No One Knows" was voted into eleventh position.